Ozair007/auto-generated_blogs/README.md

-# Auto-Generated Blog - Full-Stack Application
+# Blogs Daily - Full-Stack Application

 A full-stack blog application that automatically generates articles using AI, built with React, Node.js, PostgreSQL, Docker, and deployed on AWS.